Skip to content Skip to footer

 hammitt

-As the need for intensive special education services increased in our community, The Baby Fold leased additional space in 2002 to expand Hammitt School to the high school and junior high school levels.
-By 2017, we had outgrown the space and began to renovate our historic building at 612 Oglesby Avenue for the new Hammitt Junior-Senior High School to increase our number of classrooms.
-Today, Hammitt Junior-Senior High School serves 190 students, age 12-21 from 40 surrounding school districts, providing autism services, individualized special education, crisis and therapeutic interventions, and vocational education to help children find academic and social success.
+As the need for intensive special education services increased in our community, The Baby Fold leased additional space in 2002 to expand Hammitt School.
+By 2017, we had outgrown the space and began to renovate our historic building at 612 Oglesby Avenue for the new Hammitt School on Oglesby to increase our number of classrooms.
+Today, Hammitt School serves 190 students, age 12-21 from 40 surrounding school districts, providing autism services, individualized special education, crisis and therapeutic interventions, and vocational education to help children find academic and social success.

 Autism Services